 and are delighted to announce their support of WWF.

-But I got some sneak peek at the rehearsals where we met the cast and creatives
+Here is A sneak peek at the rehearsals where we met the cast and creatives.

 (and a very lovable dog puppet called Jip).